You simply cannot beat the setting.

 The market also makes an effort to keep the kids happy.
 For example, there’s an Osterhasen Werkstatt (Easter rabbit workshop) offering various activities for children and I spotted some poor fellow on stilts riding a giant chicken.

 Of course, given the location, you’re unlikely to be alone.
-On the Good Friday afternoon I visited it was already quite full, though there was still enough space to get close to the wares and the only real queues were at the food stands.
+It was already quite full on the Good Friday afternoon I visited, though there was still enough space to get close to the wares and the only real queues were at the food stands.

 Follow these directions, or: